idec-teams/2025_Evolution_Suisse_2025/docs/documentation/notebook.md

 + Lab selection
 + Cloning scheme design
-+ Ordering of the compounds, oligos, PCR primers, Twist fragments
++ Ordering of the compounds, oligos, PCR primers and other DNA fragments

 ## May